 129 E 6th St (at Los Angeles St), Downtown L.A.

 Inspired by the Renaissance, Greek, and Baroque eras, artist Jun Cha is reinventing what a tattoo experience entails after opening his Monarc Studios in Downtown L.A. in 2015 – catering not only to tattoo enthusiasts, but also likeminded individuals who enjoy fine art as well.
 Cha specializes in large-scale, black-and-grey tattoos.
 Unlike other tattoo parlors, Monarc Studios first requires a preliminary tattoo enquiry - that once approved - allows potential members access to secure projects and learn full details of the studio.
 As of now, the waiting list stretches until 2019.

 Arts District, Downtown L.A.

 He is one of the most famous tattoo artists in the U.S. According to the Los Angeles Times, Shamrock Social Club owner-tattoo artist, Mark Mahoney is so respected that “fellow tattoo artists come in to consult with him on new styles and techniques.”
 Mahoney, who has tattooed music elite like Sid Vicious, Johnny Thunders, Tupac Shakur and The Notorious B.I.G., got his professional start in 1977 while tattooing at motorcycle clubhouses in Boston.
 He ventured out to Los Angeles in 1980 and set up shop in the heart of Hollywood, where he established his trademark black-and-grey style, which he achieved through a pioneering single-needle style.

 9026 Sunset Blvd, West Hollywood

-Dr. Woo earned his tattoo stripes following a three-year apprenticeship underneath Mark Mahoney with whom he now works alongside at Shamrock Social Club in Hollywood.
+Dr. Woo earned his tattoo stripes following a three-year apprenticeship underneath Mark Mahoney at Shamrock Social Club in Hollywood.
 With over 1 million followers on Instagram, Woo is known for his compass-like arrangement of circles, arrows and dots that have colloquially been referred to as “Woo arrows” whose pencil-fine needlework has attracted celebrity clientele like Drake, Cara Delevingne, Ellie Goulding and Miley Cyrus.
 In turn, it should come as little surprise that a publication like The Guardian has called him, “the most in-demand tattooist in the world.”